 Sir Hans Sloane was born in 1660 in the North of Ireland, in relatively modest circumstances.
-As a child, he had an interest in natural history and went onto to study medicine and botany in London, Paris and Montpellier.
+As a child, he had an interest in natural history and went on to study medicine and botany in London, Paris and Montpellier.

 In 1689, Sloane set up a successful medical practice at his home in No. 3 Bloomsbury Place in London – coincidentally just along the street from the present Museum building.
 He had a number of wealthy and aristocratic patients, among them Queen Anne and Kings George I and II.